recursion/elm-chrome-extension-boilerplate/README.md

 # Modifications from original:
     - Moved each component into a src folder
+    - added data types for portData and infoWindow (draggable)
     - Components now start loading only once the dom has loaded.
     - added draggable for draggable components.
+    - TODO: make draggable infoWindow popup only on selected sites.

 ![screenshot](https://i.imgur.com/Y8Z0Wwn.png)